Delaunay/Gamekit/Docs/DataDriven/Abilities.rst

 GameTags
 ^^^^^^^^

+Gamekit automatically defines base gametags for its abilities.

 * Ability: use to tag abilities
 	* Exclusive: Used to prevent activation of multiple abilities witht the `Exclusive` tag
 	* Move: Used to tag abilities performing movement operation